Skshee/cryptonite_taskphase_Suvan/PicoCTF/ReverseEngineering/ARMssembly3.md

 If it is even (i.e last digit in binary = 0), then we're doing a logical right shift.
 If it is odd, then we add 3 to value at address[x29+44] which was initially set to 0 and then right shift the value at address[x29+28].

+We keep repeating this till the value at address[x29+28] is 0.

 So, in the end we need to check how many 1's are there in the binary and multiply 3 to get the required decimal value.

 Argument - 2541039191
 Argument in binary - 10010111011101010010111001010111